 A plea in abatement alleges that there is some obstacle to prosecuting the case, which requires suspension or abatement of the proceedings until it is removed.
 If the plea is sustained, the action is abated until the obstacle is removed.
-Perhaps the most common plea involves dominant jurisdiction, which occurs when two lawsuits concerning the same controversy and parties are pending in courts of coordinate jurisdiction.
-The appellate court will review the trial court's action in granting or denying a plea in abatement based on the abuse of discretion standard.
-Whether the trial court properly sustained or overruled a plea in abatement depends upon the evidence offered at the hearing on the plea, which requires a reporter's record to attack the trial court's actions.
-If the plea is sustained without hearing evidence, the appellate court
+Perhaps the most common plea involves dominant jurisdiction, which occurs when "two lawsuits concerning the same controversy and parties are pending in courts of coordinate jurisdiction."
+The appellate court will review the trial court's plea in abatement decision with an abuse of